 Yup, it's...decent.
 Just...decent.
 Come for the blood and guts (you'll probably find it so over the top you just can't help but enjoy it) and admittedly pretty good action scenes, stay for the...well there's nothing to stay for.

-MD Gesist tries so hard...
-SO hard to be an edgy rule of cool bad-ass show set in a post apocalyptic future in which the populace fights just to remain alive that it's almost comedic in that sense.
-The entire show reeks of trying way too hard and as a result all of the characters feel so flat and one dimensional.
+MD Geist tries so hard...
+SO hard to be an edgy rule of cool bad-ass show set in a post-apocalyptic future in which the populace fights just to remain alive that it's almost comedic in that sense.
+The entire show reeks of trying way too hard and as a result, all of the characters feel so flat and one dimensional.
 The main character who is simply known as 'Geist' is an insane war hungry monster who travels from place to place looking for a place of war and death.
 The character is both dull in personality and appearance but also a dickhead too.
 How do I know this?
-At the very end of the episode he fucking activates something that is known as the "Death Force" in which thousands of evil, killer robots are unleashed onto humanity resulting in a giant fuck-off genocide which rivals the likes of Genocyber.
+At the very end of the episode, he activates something that is known as the "Death Force" in which thousands of evil, killer robots are unleashed onto humanity resulting in a giant genocide which rivals the likes of Genocyber.
 Jesus...did this director seriously have a boner for Genocide?
-We also learn that the main reason why this absoloute jack-off activated this thing was because he wanted to continue the fight and have some worthwhile opponents to fight 'cause fuck all the women and children who were brutally massacred!
-As long as Gesist can fight that's ALL that matters.
+We also learn that the main reason why this absolute jack-off activated this thing was that he wanted to continue the fight and have some worthwhile opponents to fight 'cause to hell with all the women and children who were brutally massacred!
+As long as Geist can fight that's ALL that matters.
 Man, right?
 Fuck this guy.

 I realise that these people are living in a world in which morality has completely gone out the window but it still doesn't make the narrative any less broken or the characters any less retarded.
 The fight scenes and animation is terrible with no shortage of arm amputations and scenes of people being ripped apart and crushed albeit nowhere near the levels of Genocyber.
-Whenever anyone's arm gets cut off, it looks like they used a god damn paint tool or something to draw the blood gushing out of the wound; it looks fucking awful.
-Moreover the character designs and general look for this show is so god damn unappealing.
+Whenever anyone's arm gets cut off, it looks like they used a god damn paint tool or something to draw the blood gushing out of the wound; it looks awful.
+Moreover, the character designs and general look for this show is so god damn unappealing.
 Trust me, if your eyes could puke, they would.
 The music was typical 80s rock music which, in all honesty, does a decent job.
 It's nothing great but it's decent at the very least.
 What's worse is that this show did actually get a sequel....in 1996 that is.
-A full ten fucking years!
-And I shit you not, the sequel actually looks worse than the original.
-How in the fuck did they manage to achieve that?
+A full ten years!
+And the sequel actually looks worse than the original!.
+How in the hell did they manage to achieve that?
 It's almost god damn impressive!
-Why on God's green Earth did they decide to make a sequel to this piece of shit is beyond me especially when it came out ten years later when all of the niche fan-base it may of had died out completely.
+Why on God's green Earth did they decide to make a sequel to this piece of garbage is beyond me especially when it came out ten years later when all of the niche fan-base it may have had died out completely.